qd-cae/qd-ansa-extension/README.md

 # qd-ansa

-This library is a python utility library ANSA from Beta CAE Systems SA.
+This library is a python utility library for ANSA from Beta CAE Systems SA.
 This project is not affiliated in any way with the official software.

 # Installation